 Recognised in the Domesday Book, Wells was renamed as Wells-next-the-Sea to distinguish it from other places that had also been named Wells, and it is by this name that the town is most widely known today.
-Wells Next The Sea helps to form part of the largest coastal nature reserve in England and Wales, and as such makes it a very popular destination for bird watchers, wildlife experts and people looking to escape the hustle and bustle of city life.
+Wells-next-the-Sea helps to form part of the largest coastal nature reserve in England and Wales, and as such makes it a very popular destination for bird watchers, wildlife experts and people looking to escape the hustle and bustle of city life.

 Wells beach is one of the top rated in the country, winning ‘Beach of the Year’ in 2016 and it is perfect for bucket and spade activities, with wonderful soft sand stretching right up from the waves to the sand dunes.
-Its famous beach huts, which are beautifully painted in bright colours and all have wonderfully silly names all adds to the character of this wonderful beach.
+Its famous beach huts, which are beautifully painted in bright colours and all have wonderfully silly names all add to the character of this wonderful beach.
 Perfectly picturesque and Instagram friendly, Wells is a great spot for photography too.

-Wells is home to an abundance of seaside favourites; from amusement arcades and ‘proper’ fish and chips to ice cream stalls, narrow-gauge railways and quaint harbours.
+Wells-next-the-Sea is home to an abundance of seaside favourites; from amusement arcades and ‘proper’ fish and chips to ice cream stalls, narrow-gauge railways and quaint harbours.
 With plenty of places to stay and with so much to see and do, Wells is the perfect choice for a North Norfolk holiday at any time of the year.

 Contact us for more information